davidkeipert/tikfav/README.md

 - [x] add option to download liked videos instead of favorites
 - [ ] download Tiktok sounds and videos from your share history

+# Known Issues
+- slow downloads and high RAM usage when running on WSL